-European History thrills me for more than 35 Years
+Fascinated with European History for more than 35 Years!

-During spring 1983 I came for the first time in contact with the battlefields of the First World War in France — at Verdun!
-Up to this moment, I had only a very vague vision on the facts and details of this bloody part of European’s history.
+In Spring 1983 I had my first contact with the First World War battlefields in France — at Verdun!
+Up to this moment, I had only a very vague notion of the facts and details of this bloody part of European history.

-From this time on, some friends and I returned on a regular basis to Verdun to intensify our studies.
+From this time on, friends and I would return regularly to Verdun to intensify our studies.

-Already in 1995 I started guiding military and civil groups (American, British, German and multinational) over the different battlefields including organising and conducting several military staff rides in Europe and Turkey (Gallipoli).
+In 1995 I started guiding military and civilian groups (American, British, German and multinational) over the different battlefields.
+This included organizing and conducting several military staff rides in Europe and Turkey (Gallipoli).

-It is always a great pleasure to me to talk about my passion and to discuss and exchange about European history and to share my personal knowledge and battlefield experience with others.
+It is always a great pleasure for me to talk about my passion, to discuss European history and to share my personal knowledge and battlefield experience with others.